 2018 was an up and down writing year.

 Five short story acceptances and five short story publications...
 Yay!
 (I know this sounds like the same five stories, but it’s not.
 Some stories were accepted in 2017 and not published until 2018; somewhere accepted in 2018 and will not be published until 2019.)
 Falling short of my yearly writing word count goal...
 Boo!
 (Yearly writing goal was 300,000.
 Had to be lower to 250,000.
 Will likely make that.)
 Getting to read my second place winning short story on a panel at a Sci Fi conference (and getting to attend that conference for free)...
 Yay!
 (The Pawnshop of Intangible Things got second place in the 2017 Baltimore Science Fiction Society’s Ametuer Writing Contest.
 Later it was published in Deep Magic, my first professional sale, thus making me not an ametuer anymore.
 The con was Balticon.
 It was really cool.)
 No one showing up for the panel… Boo!
 (Except the readers, the panel moderator, and one other panelists three family members.
 Still worth it though.)
 Establishing official social media author accounts on facebook and twitter… Yay!
 (Find me on facebook @margerybayne and on twitter @themargerybayne.)
 Not really knowing how to use twitter… Boo!
 (WTF is a subtweet?)
 Learning much from my ‘write 1000 words a day for 30 days’ challenge… Yay!
 (This wasn’t NaNoWriMo.
 Podcast on my experience to come.)
 Struggling with original fiction… Boo!
 (Yikes.)
 Still making progress with original fiction despite the ups and downs, changing jobs, and making my halfway point through graduate school… Yay!
 (Yay!)
-Welcome to Behind the Story -- a ‘behind the scenes’ series of blog posts that give you the inside scoop on my the stories and other written works I’ve had published.
-I’ll be starting with the oldest and moving forward through time.

 Surface, published by LitSnack Magazine in December 2010 (Read here) Surface was my first published short story.
 I wrote it while I was in college but it wasn’t for my any of my creative writing workshop classes.
 However I did share it in a writing group some of students had formed to share stories and receive feedback.
 The core idea of the story was inspired from a detail I heard about a distant, far-extended family member who passed away after diving into a pool while intoxicated.
 Swimming pools had always been fun in my family, from being a little kid splashing around all summer to more than one family wedding where grooms, brides, and others were tossed into said pools.
 In fact, my dad threw my mom into a pool at the party they first met, so I guess pools and fun is sort of in my heritage.
 A pool being turned into this vicious, haunting thing was disonnent to my personal experience.
 Before it was accepted at LitSnack Magazine, I recall it being rejected by another magazine with the note that the editors didn’t like how impersonal it was with the character, particularly the POV character being unnamed.
 I was stubborn about it them.
 (I found it awkward to introduce character names and liked the aesthetic of he/she third person statements.)
 With perspective, got to say that I agree with those editors!
 I feel like this early story is a little embarrassing, like a middle school class photo.
 At the time, a semester or two or three (my timeline memory is a little fuzzy) into my college creative writing education, I was trying to write serious, literary fiction and that meant writing about death and grieving apparently.
 But writing (and publishing in the world of literary magazines) is just a series of learning processes and stepping stones.
 This first publication was an important stepping stone for me.
 PS - It is heartwarming to go look at the comments on this story.
 Six out of seven are spam, but the first was a person who read and liked my story!
 Thanks friend!
 Sometimes you have year long dry spellings with publications.
 (Cough, ahem 2012-2016... although it was 2015&2016 that were particularly brutal because I was very actively writing and submitting with no success.)
 And sometimes you have two stories that are unexpectedly published on the same day.
 That day is today: February 1st, 2018.
 While you can always find my full list of publications under the publications tabs (including these as I have already updated it), here they are presented in all their glory.
 "Castles at Night"... a 1500 word magical (and family-friendly) story, podcasted by Manawaker studios, available here: www.manawaker.com/podcast/ffp-0303-castles-at-night/.
 AND "Seeds" ... a 1600 word Persephone and Hades myth retelling in which Persephone might be a little more proactive and, ahem, manipulative in getting what she want.
 Published by Enchanted Conversation, and available here: www.fairytalemagazine.com/2018/01/seeds-margery-bayne.html Enchanted Conversation also made me this wonderful cover art and made it available for my use.
 Here’s my straight up disclaimer: I do not intend this to be a snobby hate fest for ebooks supposed inferiority in comparison to print/physical books.
 This is intended to be an exploration of my reasons, as well as a thesis on what makes ebooks lack a certain appeal for readers like me.
 Disclaimer ended.